 Italy has contributed to the Vaccine Alliance since 2006 when they became a founding member of IFFIm and is its third largest contributor with a total commitment of EUR 492.3.
-Italy also took a leading role in launching the first AMC to accelerate the development and availability of pneumococcal vaccines.
-They are the largest donor to the AMC with a pledge of USD 635 million.
+Italy also took a leading role in launching the first PCV AMC to accelerate the development and availability of pneumococcal vaccines.
+They were the largest donor to the PCV AMC with a pledge of USD 635 million.
 At Gavi’s 2015 replenishment conference, Italy pledged an additional EUR 100 million in direct contributions for 2016-2020.

 Contributions and pledges in total:

 Note: Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.